modularml/max/README.md

 ## Contributing

 Thanks for your interest in contributing to this repository!
-We are not accepting pull requests at this time.
+We are not accepting pull requests yet.

 However, we welcome your bug reports.
 If you have a bug, please file an issue [here](https://github.com/modularml/max/issues/new/choose).